 \section{Introduction}

-Multi-view stereo (MVS) aims to reconstruct 3D model of a scene from a set of images captured by a camera from multiple view points.
-It is a fundamental problem for computer vision community and has been studied extensively for decades~\cite{seitz2006comparison}.~While traditional methods before deep learning era have great achievements on the reconstruction of scene with lambertian surfaces, they still suffer from illumination changes, low-texture regions, and reflections resulting in unreliable matching correspondences for further reconstruction.
+Multi-view stereo (MVS) aims to reconstruct the 3D model of a scene from a set of images captured by a camera from multiple viewpoints.
+It is a fundamental problem for computer vision community and has been studied extensively for decades~\cite{seitz2006comparison}.~While traditional methods before deep learning era have great achievements on the reconstruction of a scene with Lambertian surfaces, they still suffer from illumination changes, low-texture regions, and reflections resulting in unreliable matching correspondences for further reconstruction.

 Recent learning-based approaches~\cite{chen2019point, yao2018mvsnet,yao2019recurrent} adopt deep CNNs to infer the depth map for each view followed by a separate multiple-view fusion process for building 3D models.~These methods allow the network to extract discriminative features encoding global and local information of a scene to obtain robust feature matching for MVS.
 In particular, Yao \etal propose MVSNet~\cite{yao2018mvsnet} to infer a depth map for each view.
 An essential step in~\cite{yao2018mvsnet} is to build a cost volume based on a plane sweep process followed by multi-scale 3D CNNs for regularization.~While effective in depth inference accuracy, its memory requirement is cubic to the image resolution.
-To allow handling high resolution images, they then adopt a recurrent cost volume regularisation process~\cite{yao2019recurrent}.
+To allow handling high resolution images, they then adopt a recurrent cost volume regularization process~\cite{yao2019recurrent}.
 However, the reduction in memory requirements involves a longer run-time.

 In order to achieve a computationally efficient network, Chen \etal~\cite{chen2019point} work on 3D point clouds to iteratively predict the depth residual along visual rays using~\emph{edge~convolutions} operating on the $k$ nearest neighbors of each 3D point.
-While this approach is more efficient, its run-time increases almost linearly with the number of iteration levels.
+While this approach is efficient, its run-time increases almost linearly with the number of iteration levels.